Part II, Chapter 3: Surplus Employees

 The separate agencies subject to the PSEA are:

-- Office of the Superintendent of Financial Institutions
+- the Office of the Superintendent of Financial Institutions Canada; and

 - The PIMS electronic on-line Registration Form;

-- Letter declaring the employee surplus with a GRJO, showing a specified start date.
+- Letter declaring the employee surplus with a GRJO, specifying the start date.
 No end date is required; or

 - Letter declaring the employee surplus with time limited surplus status, specifying the start and end date.

 - Date modified: